muhammedkayag/TryHackMe-MrRobot-WriteUp/mrrobot.md

 So there is a useful flaw in the site it says the invalid usernames.
-We see there is no user named admin according to we are in the MrRobot Ctf when we try elliot as username we receive a different message:
+We see there is no user named admin.
+When we think we are in the MrRobot Ctf when we try elliot as username we receive a different message: